Raising the alarm bells in this 19th Toronto’s Vital Signs Report is not enough. The problems are persistent but not new.

 Engaged Employers

-We’re asking leaders to commit to ONE act of civic optimism over 150 days, kicking off with the release of Toronto’s Vital Signs Report this November 15.
+We asked employers from across the city to commit to one act of civic optimism over 150 days, kicking off with the release of Toronto’s Vital Signs Report in November 2023.

 State of the Sector